The CSD skin test was once used to help diagnose cat scratch disease.

 The test is rarely used today and is not recommended.
 There are better methods available to diagnose cat scratch disease, such as antibody detection by the EIA test or bacteria detection by a PCR test.

 The test site (usually the forearm) is cleansed.
-An antigen related to the bacteria that cause cat scratch disease is injected just under the skin.
+An antigen related to the bacteria that causes cat scratch disease is injected just under the skin.

-After 48 - 72 hours, a health care provider will check the injection site to determine whether your body has reacted to the substance.
+After 48 to 72 hours, a health care provider will check the injection site to determine whether your body has reacted to the substance.

 There is no special preparation.
 People with dermatitis or other skin irritations should have the test performed on an area of skin where there is no irritation.